mateuscastro5/mateuscastro5/README.md

-### I love technology and I am always opent o learn new frameworks, libraries and programming languages.
+### I love technology and I am always open to learn new frameworks, libraries and programming languages.